NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 };
 ```

-The following are the specifications for the methods in class RelCacheTable.
+The following are the specifications for the methods in `class RelCacheTable`.
 ### RelCacheTable :: getRelCatEntry
 #### Description
-Gives the Relation Catalog Entry corresponding to the specified relation from Relation Cache Table.
+Gives the *Relation Catalog* entry corresponding to the specified relation from *Relation Cache* Table.

-:::info note
+:::caution note
-The caller should allocate memory for the struct RelCatEntry before calling the function.
+The caller should allocate memory for the `struct RelCatEntry` before calling the function.
 :::

 #### Arguments